2020 Applications Now Closed

 Download the Dream Big Application Worksheet.

-Applications will be accepted starting February 14.
 The questions are mostly yes/no and fill-in-the-blank.
 Describe your proposed project and why you believe it will make an impact on your nonprofit organization.

 This is one of the few grant opportunities focus on nonprofits getting and using software technologies (plus IT hours) to help fulfill their missions.
 Last year several transformational projects were awarded between $8,000 and $24,000– and it all starts by completing the online grant application.
+In 2018 and 2019, the Dream Big Technology Granting judging panel of primarily Georgia CIOs, CTOs, CDOs and other technology leaders selected nonprofit organizations with the following NTEE Core Codes.

 If you have any questions, please email email@example.com